 others who support the customer's work and independent-living goals.

-C-603-2: Orientation and Mobility Employment Assistance Services
+C-603-2: Orientation and Mobility Employment Outcome Services

+Prior to beginning O&M training services, the VR counselor must include O&M services on the customer’s IPE.
 O&M instructor services support the customer's ability to achieve an employment outcome.
 O&M instructor services must be coordinated with the VR counselor through all phases of the rehabilitation process, including:

-sharing information with the VR counselor regarding the customer's emotional adjustment to blindness and acquisition of motivational, problem-solving, organizational, and independent-living skills;
+sharing information with the VR counselor regarding the customer's emotional adjustment to visual impairment and acquisition of motivational, problem-solving, organizational, and independent-living skills;

 accompanying the VR counselor to employer contacts or work site tours and assisting with job-travel analysis;